How to Create PostgreSQL Tables With psql and pgAdmin

 Conclusion

 In PostgreSQL, a table can be created using SQL SHELL (psql) or pgAdmin.
-To create a table, type "CREATE TABLE" in psql.
-To create a table using pgAdmin, follow the steps appropriately as described in this write-up.
-This post explained some table creation methods in PostgreSQL using relevant screenshots.
+To create a table using SQL query, execute the "CREATE TABLE" command in psql or pgAdmin's Query tool.
+To create a table manually using pgAdmin, follow the steps appropriately as described in this write-up.
+This post has explained some table creation methods in PostgreSQL using relevant screenshots.